Nextcloud is only accessible by MousePaw Media staff. To log in, navigate to https://cloud.mousepawmedia.com and enter your company LDAP credentials.

-Clicking the gear on the right side of the top bar brings up another menu.
-This gives you access to your profile (Personal), Nextcloud’s official documentation (Help), and the ability to sign out of your account (Log out).
+Clicking your profile picture on the right side of the top bar brings up another menu.
+This gives you access to your profile (Settings), Nextcloud’s official documentation (Help), and the ability to sign out of your account (Log out).

 The Files application allows you to browse, arrange, add, and remove files from Nextcloud.
 The interface is divided into three panes: